 Always, it’s important that students choose an alternative that they believe will work, not one that just pleases the teacher.
 Over the next days and weeks, the student and teacher both take note of whether the problem they identified gets resolved.
 If not, they learn from the experience and return to the list of alternatives to make a better selection.

 The strength of this problem-solving approach is its openness to the child’s perspective and ideas.
 We try to see children as they really are, exploring with them what they need in order to do better at school.
 Ironically the correct solution is not what’s most important.
-What’s most important is inviting the child into the conversation, searching together for solutions, and expressing faith in the child’s ability to solve the problem.
+What’s most important is inviting the student into the conversation, searching together for solutions, and expressing faith in the child’s ability to solve the problem.